abrka/opengl_lib/README.md

-# OpenGL 3D Renderer
+# OpenGL Library

 ## Description

-This is an 3D ui library written in OpenGL
+This is an OpenGL abstraction library

 ## Requirements